University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/README.md

 ### Major Project (20%) - Masters Students Only

-In this course, next-generation sequencing (NGS) datasets/protocols will used for the [Major Project](Assignments/major_project_2024.md):
+In this course, next-generation sequencing (NGS) datasets/protocols will used for the [Major Project](Assignments/major_project_2024.md).  *Note that these data sets have not been provided yet and that the major project assignment document has not been finalised yet*

 #### Differential gen expression analysis (RNAseq)